PavelAnhur/playwright-typescript-framework/README.md

 - **🔌 API Tests** - Contract and integration testing with Playwright
 - **🖥️ UI Tests** - End-to-end browser automation with Playwright

+### The Allure test execution report can be found [here](https://pavelanhur.github.io/playwright-typescript-framework/)

 ### Key Features

 - ✅ **Three Testing Layers** - Unit, API, and UI tests in one unified framework